 Automatic selection for CCGIC registration

-Labour Agreement between the Government of Québec and the Mohawk Council of Kahnawake and le Gouvernement du Québec
+Agreement on Labour between the Mohawk Council of Kahnawake and le Gouvernement du Québec

-On December 4, 2014, the National Assembly adopted Bill 21, An Act Respecting Mainly the Implementation of Agreements on Labour between the Government of Quebec and the Mohawk Council of Kahnawake.
-This bill results from the Labour Agreement between the Government of Québec and the Mohawk Council of Kahnawake and le Gouvernement du Québec, which was approved by decree on July 24, 2014.
+The Assemblé nationale adopted Bill 21, An Act Respecting Mainly the Implementation of Agreements on Labour between the Government of Quebec and the Mohawk Council of Kahnawake.
+This bill results from the Agreement on labour between the Mohawk Council of Kahnawake and le Gouvernement du Québec, which was approved by decree on July 24, 2014.

 This agreement, which involves areas covered by Act R-20, makes it possible for the community of Kahnawake: